 Many a seasoned horseman will admit that success in any discipline of horse sport is dependent on healthy hooves.
-Palm Beach Equine Clinic (PBEC), based in Wellington, FL, proudly offers the most advanced equine podiatry services to referring veterinarians and clients.
+Palm Beach Equine Clinic proudly offers the most advanced equine podiatry services to referring veterinarians and clients.

 As the winter show season reaches its peak in South Florida, hoof care is paramount and the importance of good quality hoof care in the competition horse can’t be denied.
 The equine hoof is unique, as it is comprised of a group of biological structures that follow the laws of biomechanics.
 To that end, the farrier is a major asset during the show season as he or she can be proactive in maintaining the health of a horse’s foot and help to prevent lameness.